r-schad/DevSOM-Study-1/README.md

 ## Experiment 1:
 Train a 24x24 SOFM on MNIST-b1 for $3m$ epochs.
 ## Experiment 2:
-Train a 6x6 SOFM on MNIST-b5 for $m$ epochs, complexify to 12x12 SOGM and train on MNIST-b3 for $m$ epochs, then complexify to 24x24 and train on MNIST-b1 for $m$ epochs.
+Train a 6x6 SOFM on MNIST-b5 for $m$ epochs, complexify to 12x12 SOFM and train on MNIST-b3 for $m$ epochs, then complexify to 24x24 and train on MNIST-b1 for $m$ epochs.
 Compare performance on time and classification metrics with Experiment 1.
 ## Experiment 3:
 Repeat Experiment 2 with systematically smaller number of epochs for training the final 24x24 network.
 Compare performances of all trials with Experiments 1 and 2.
 ## Experiment 4:
 Repeat Experiment 2 keeping the total epochs set to $m$ but systematically allocating a larger fraction of that to smaller networks (use a well-defined protocol).
 Compare the results with Experiments 1 and 2.
 ## Readout System:
-To see what the SOGM “thinks” it is seeing, add a 28x28 readout layer to the system.
+To see what the SOFM “thinks” it is seeing, add a 28x28 readout layer to the system.
 Each neuron of the layer corresponds to a pixel in the readout image.
 Each readout neuron receives inputs from all the SOFM neurons.
 The weight $v_{ij}$ from SOFM unit $j$ to readout unit $i$ is set to the same value as the (learned) weight $w_{ji}$ from input pixel $i$ to SOFM neuron $j$ (i.e. $v_{ij} = w_{ji}$).
 The net input of readout neuron $i$ is given by:

 $$s_i = \sum_{j} v_{ij}y_j$$

 where $y_j$ is the activation of the SOFM neuron $j$ in response to the current input image.
-Since the SOGM neuron activation is based on the Euclidean distance between its weight vector and the current image, the activation should be radial basis function with a peak of 1 at the weight vector of the SOFM neuron.
+Since the SOFM neuron activation is based on the Euclidean distance between its weight vector and the current image, the activation should be radial basis function with a peak of 1 at the weight vector of the SOFM neuron.
 The output of readout neuron $i$ is a sigmoid function of its net input:

 $$z_i = \frac{1}{1 + e^{\gamma{s_i}-\theta}}$$